 While dogs love spending time outdoors, it’s best to bring them in before bedtime to spend time with your family.
 But you might be wondering how long you can keep your dog outside safely during the day, especially in hot or cold weather.
 The answer is a little more complicated than you’d expect and varies according to your individual dog’s needs, health, and breed.
 Here we explore just how to determine when it’s time to call your pup back inside after a day of outdoor fun.

 Smaller Breeds Have Different Needs

-Smaller pups can quickly develop hypothermia and frostbite in cold weather, warns Dr. Sarah Wooten, a veterinarian on staff with Pumpkin Pet Insurance.
-This applies to small and hairless breeds like the Poodle (Miniature), Maltese, Chihuahua, Xoloitzcuintli, and Chinese Crested.
+Smaller pups can quickly develop hypothermia and frostbite in cold weather, warns Dr. Sarah Wooten, DVM, CVJ.
+This applies to small and hairless breeds like the Miniature Poodle, Maltese, Chihuahua, Xoloitzcuintli, and Chinese Crested.

 While small pups can spend a few hours outdoors in temperatures between 60ºF and 90ºF, keep outings in temperatures below 32ºF and above 90ºF to short spans of no more than 10 to 15 minutes, recommends Dr. Wooten.

 Medium-to-large dog breeds, like the Siberian Husky, Samoyed, Malamute, Newfoundland, and Bernese Mountain Dog, have adapted to extremely cold temperatures because of their thick double coats.
 For this reason, they can stay outdoors longer in temperatures below 32ºF, usually for 30 minutes to an hour, says Dr. Wooten.
 Additionally, healthy arctic breeds can stay outside for an indefinite period of time during chilly days as long as they are acclimated.